commonquail/BSN/README.md

-# BioWare Social Network user style and script
+# BioWare Forum Readability Fix

 A style/script set for prettying up the [BioWare Social Network][BSN], mainly intended for themes.